TristanChenUCSC/d3-tristan/PLAN.md

 - [x] draw the player's location on the map
 - [x] draw a rectangle representing one cell on the map
 - [x] use loops to draw a whole grid of cells on the map
-- [ ] add visible content to cells
+- [x] add visible content to cells
-- [ ] make cells clickable
+- [x] make cells clickable
-- [ ] implement randomized token spawning
+- [x] implement randomized token spawning using luck function